symfony/symfony-docs/components/serializer.rst

 ------------------------------

-If the class constructor defines arguments, as usually happens with `Value Objects`_, the serializer won't be able to create the object if some arguments are missing.
+If the class constructor defines arguments, as usually happens with `Value Objects`_, the serializer will not be able to create the object if some arguments are missing.
 In those cases, use the ``default_constructor_arguments`` context option::